templ-fun/evm-protocol/README.md

   - All other proposals: require quorum was reached, `block.timestamp >= quorumReachedAt + executionDelayAfterQuorum`, `YES > NO`, and quorum still maintained vs. the baseline: `YES * 10_000 >= quorumBps * eligibleVoters`.
   - On success, the proposal executes once and is marked `executed`.
 - External rewards: accounting in [`contracts/TemplBase.sol`](contracts/TemplBase.sol); tests in `test/RewardWithdrawals.test.js`, `test/MembershipCoverage.test.js`.

+### Governance Behaviors
+- Proposal creation auto‑casts a YES vote for the proposer.
+- If the immediate YES satisfies quorum relative to the snapshot baseline, the proposal jumps straight into the execution‑delay window and `endTime` is updated accordingly.
+- While dictatorship is enabled, only SetDictatorship proposals can be created and voted; other governance interactions revert and `onlyDAO` actions may be called directly by the priest.

 ### Architecture Overview